 Myth #7: If you go see a spine specialist, you will always end up having surgery

 Only about five percent of those with back problems end up needing surgery.
 There are specific situations, based on your medical condition, when surgery is necessary.
 But most back injuries never require surgery.
 An orthopaedic spine specialist would only recommend surgery after all other treatment interventions were unsuccessful.

 Orthopaedic spine doctors in the Triangle

-As you can tell from many of these back pain myths, there is often confusing information and various misconceptions about the prevention, causes and treatment of spinal conditions.
+As you can tell from many of these myths about back pain, there is often confusing information and various misconceptions about the prevention, causes and treatment of spinal conditions.
 When it comes to back pain, many people shy away from treatment, hoping it will eventually go away, and sometimes it will.
 But in a significant number of cases, a medical assessment is beneficial to fully diagnose the issue and get you on right track with proper treatment.

 Cary Orthopaedic Spine Center is the region’s only comprehensive spine specialty practice, offering full-service care to patients who suffer from neck and back pain or spinal disorders.
 Our highly-skilled, fellowship-trained spine specialists take a personal approach to treating patients, working to ensure the best outcomes for each and every individual.
 Make an appointment with one of our spine specialists today.